psyanite/crust/README.md

 * Implement pagination

 ## Done
+* Update favorite store and reward behaviour to be instant
 * Add write a review button from store screen
 * Implement comment count
 * Implement comments